onaio/superset-patchup/README.md

 ### Custom oAuth init endpoint

-One of the ideas of integration Superset with an external service (eg. OpenLMIS) is to allow run the application and sign-in directly from the external application's API.
+One of the ideas of integration Superset with an external service (eg. OpenLMIS) is to allow running the application and sign-in directly from the external application's API.
 To simplify the whole process, Ketchup provides the endpoint `/oauth-init/<provider>`.
-Its backend functionality does the same what the endpoint `/login/<provider>` does, however it doesn't redirect a client.
+It is a backend functionality that essentially does what the endpoint `/login/<provider>` does, however it doesn't redirect a client.
 Instead of it, it returns information in the JSON form which contains the following fields:

-* `isAuthorized` - the flag which provides information about user's authorization in the app
+- `isAuthorized` - the flag which provides information about user's authorization in the app
-* `state` - oAuth state which is required during the oAuth sign-in process.
+- `state` - oAuth state which is required during the oAuth sign-in process.
 It is provided only if `isAuthorized` is false

 #### PATCHUP_EMAIL_BASE